 - After students complete an associates degree at NACC, they can finish a four year bachelor’s degree in business management or criminal justice with Huntingdon at NACC.

-- Students who major in business management can also select healthcare management as a concentration for their degree.
+- Business management majors can also select healthcare management as a concentration for their degree.

 - Classes meet one night a week for five weeks.
-Students can complete 3-5 classes per semester this way.
+Students can complete three to five classes per semester this way.

-- After students take their first class through Huntingdon, they should be able to progress to degree completion in 1½-2 years.
+- After students take their first class through Huntingdon, they should be able to progress to degree completion on-time in two years or less.

 - Students taking classes on NACC’s campus receive a deeply discounted tuition rate of $765 per three-hour course.
 The tuition rate on Huntingdon’s main campus (Montgomery) is $2925 per three-hour course.